AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/api-reference.md

 ## registerExtension
 <InlineAlert variant="warning" slots="text"/>

-This API is only available in Android and is deprecated in the latest version of the Signal extension.
+This API is only available in Android and is deprecated starting version 2.0.0 of the Signal extension.
 Use [`MobileCore.registerExtensions()`](../api-reference.md#registerextensions) instead.

 Registers the Signal extension with the Mobile Core.